thepugster5/projects/clicker-v3/README.md

 # Clicker Game v3

-A simple clicker game where you can collect, double, halve, and reset coins.
+A simple clicker game I made which focuses more on gameplay and QoL rather than just mechanics like the earlier editions.

 ## Features
 - Dynamic Stat Displays